matblair/SWEN30006/README.md

         git config push.default current

+Then whenever you want to push your branch to the server, commit first to the local directory then type:

+        git push

 Then that will commit your branch to the server.
 If you are 100% confident there are no issues with your code you can merge with master, which we do as so.

         git checkout master